 Intervention:

-There is a great deal of stigma associated with suicide in our society.
+There is a lot of stigma surrounding suicide in our society.
 The misconceptions and myths surrounding suicide result in people fearing, avoiding, and/or distancing themselves from talking about it.

 We know that avoidance is not effective.
 Despite what many believe, safe and respectful talk about suicide will not increase someone’s risk or ‘plant ideas’ in someone’s head.
 Instead, safe and respectful talk creates room for conversation, connection, and an opportunity to reach out and get appropriate help.